 The Best Activism Tool: Your Voice

-It’s very easy for people (like politicians) who don’t care about specific issues to ignore them.
+This may surprise some, but your local and state government is keeping tabs on you!
+What issues are important to you?
+Do they know about them or think that nothing matters to you because you aren’t taking to the streets with picket signs?
+It’s easy for people (like politicians) who don’t care about specific issues to ignore them.
 So how can we make sure our voices matter?

 Activism Project Ideas: Writing